gogins/csound-webserver-opcodes/README.md

 # webkit_open_uri

-`webkit_openuri` - Opens a new top-level window and displays in it the content defined in the universal resource identifier.
+`webkit_open_uri` - Opens a new top-level window and displays in it the content defined in the universal resource identifier.
 This can be a local file or an Internet resource.

 Please note, pages opened with this opcode do not have access to Csound.
-For that, you must use `webkit_open_html`. `webkit_open_uri` is primarily useful for opening external pages, such as documentation.
+For that, you must use `webkit_open_html`. `webkit_open_uri` is primarily useful for opening external resources, such as documentation.

 ## Syntax